arashl1364/BFMediate/README.md

 ```

-Bayes factor of the model with a diffuse prior (100) is much larger than the one with our reference prior (1), as the former model assumes large values of direct effect a priori probable.
+The Bayes factor of the model with the diffuse prior (prior variance equal to 100) is much larger than the one that uses the suggested reference prior (prior variance equalt to 1).
+This is because a diffuse prior places a relatively higher probability on (absolutely) very large direct effects.

-# Model with multiple (categorical) indicators for M and Y, and the sensitivity of variance explained to the choice of prior variance
+# Model with multiple (discretized) indicators for M and Y, and the sensitivity of variance explained to the choice of prior variance

-If rating scale data for multiple variables are collected to measure the mediator and the dependent variable, we can use them to account for measurement error in a latent variable model.
-This will help us reveal the evidence obfuscated due to measurement error and obtain more reliable estimates of indirect and direct effects.
-We illustrate this using simulated data from a full mediation model with multiple categorized indicators:
+If, as often the case, multiple indicators for M and Y are available in the form of scale ratings, the function _MeasurementMYCat_ uses these indicators to control for both measurement error and discretization in a latent variable model.
+Based on the latent variable model, Bayes factors then test for conditional mean independence between X and (latent) Y given (latent) M.  Note that conditonal mean independence at the latent variable level may (strongly) hold even if conditional mean independence is (strongly) rejected at the level of observed variables.
+We illustrate this result with simulated data from a full mediation model with multiple categorized indicators:

 ```
 set.seed(60)